Srekel/the-debuginator/README.md

 Put things in folders in folders.
 Support for expanding and collapsing folders.

+### :small_blue_diamond: Save/Load of settings

+So you start up with the settings you had when you exited.
+Simple interface, application needs to do most of the work.

 ### :red_circle: Accordiony

 No matter how far down or deep you scroll, you can always see the folders above the current item.

 ### :factory: Nice look & feel

-Nice default color scheme, smooth animations, juicy feedback.
+Nice default color scheme, multiple themes to choose from, unique "editors" for different types of data, smooth animations, juicy feedback.

 Yes, it's important.

+### :factory: Custom Item Editors

+Different editors for different types of items, and support for users adding their own.

 ### :red_circle: Filter